Germany waters down plan to legalise cannabis after talks with Brussels | Health

 - Germany

-Acquiring and possessing up to 25 grams of recreational cannabis for personal consumption would also be made legal.
-"The previous cannabis policy has failed.
-Now we have to go new ways," Health Minister Karl Lauterbach said.
+Under the new law, individuals would be allowed to acquire up to 25 grams of recreational cannabis per day and a maximum of 50 grams per month.
+For young people under the age of 21, the monthly allowance will be capped at 30 grams.
+"The previous cannabis policy has failed - now we have to go new ways," Health Minister Karl Lauterbach said.

-Wednesday's announcement comes after Berlin held talks with the European Commission on a cornerstone paper the German government issued in October.
-The ministries involved in drafting the legislation - health, justice and agriculture - did not give a timeline for the plan.
+Wednesday's announcement by the health, justice and agriculture ministries came after Berlin held talks with the European Commission on a cornerstone paper the German government issued in October.
+The paper outlining the plans mentioned a provision to regulate cannabis sales in licensed shops in the most populous European Union country, but this appears to have been dropped following the talks with the EU executive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)